Fixing a massive NYC plumbing leak, 55 stories underground

 Dozens of workers are deep down at a time.
 They work Nora’s controls, bolt together pieces of the ever-lengthening concrete tunnel, operate rail cars and tend to material going up and down the 900-foot shaft.

-It’s a construction site in a cave — and a wet one at that.
+It’s a construction site in a cave — and a wet one.
 Miners are constantly sloshing through puddles from the seeping groundwater.

 Draining the aqueduct in 2022 will give crews time to reroute the water under the Hudson and to seal other leaks some 25 miles up the aqueduct.
 Those losses in Wawarsing, New York, are far smaller, but they did contribute to a local plague of flooded basements and sodden lawns that resulted in the government buying some homes.